Bill Cosby denied parole as board says former actor needs to meet more requirements - KESQ

 Cosby, according to the letter, must maintain a “clear conduct record.”

-Andrew Wyatt, a spokesperson for the disgraced actor, said the news of the denial wa no surprise to Cosby, his family, his friends and his legal team.
+Andrew Wyatt, a spokesperson for the disgraced actor, said the news of the denial was no surprise to Cosby, his family, his friends and his legal team.

 “Mr. Cosby has vehemently proclaimed his innocence and continues to deny all allegations made against him, as being false, without the sheer evidence of any proof.
 Today, Mr. Cosby continues to remain hopeful that the Pennsylvania State Supreme Court will issue an opinion to vacate his conviction or warrant him a new trial,” Wyatt said in a statement to CNN on Thursday.